WHAT IS THE NCGLL?

 WHO CAN JOIN?

 The majority of the NCGLL members are private clubs that have recreation programs located in central North Carolina.
 This is not a league for travel or Middle School teams.
-All member organizations must be approved by the NCGLL Board of Directors and abide by the NCGLL Rules.
+All member organizations must be approved by the NCGLL Board and abide by the NCGLL Rules.

 ARE THERE DUES OR COSTS WITH BECOMING A MEMBER?